 Obsessive Compulsive Disorder (OCD) is a condition in which people get stuck in a cycle of obsessions and compulsions.
 Many people with OCD try to hide their condition and may not seek treatment due to embarrassment or shame.
-OCD affects people of all ages and backgrounds, including approximately 1 in 100 people in the United States.
+OCD affects people of all ages and backgrounds, including approximately 2 – 3% of people in the United States.
 Most people with OCD have both obsessions and compulsions although in some cases they may have just one or the other.

 OCD can lead to anxiety, depression, isolation, low self-esteem, and other negative emotions and behaviors.
 For many OCD sufferers, their obsessions and compulsions take up an inordinate amount of time and energy, robbing them of an opportunity to live a more full and happy life.

 Obsessions are unwanted thoughts that may trigger anxiety or distress, including thoughts related to perfectionism, order, contamination/germs, fear of harming others, and intrusive sexual, violent, or religious thoughts.
 People with OCD perform compulsions to temporarily relieve themselves of the anxiety associated with their obsessions.
 A person with a fear of germs, for example, may spend hours in the bathroom meticulously cleaning themselves.
 While this reduces their short-term anxiety, in the long run it causes their OCD to get worse.

 Common compulsions include excessive checking, cleaning, ordering (e.g., making sure things are “just right”), counting, and repeating certain words to oneself.
 People with OCD often avoid situations that trigger their obsessions and may seek reassurance from others that everything is OK.